JannikHv/gydl/README.md

 # gydl
 gydl (Graphical Youtube-dl) is a GUI wrapper around the already existing youtube-dl program.

+It's developed to be a dialog'ish GUI for quick video or audio downloads without disturbances.

 Big thank you to the developer(s) of youtube-dl, you can check out their project over here:

 https://github.com/rg3/youtube-dl